TrueLayer/TrueLayer-iOS-SDK/README.md

     presentationStyle: .present(on: yourViewController, style: .automatic) )) { result in
     switch result {
-      case .success(let authorizationFlowResult):
+      case .success(let result):
-        // Handle `AuthorizationFlowResult`.
+        // Handle `TrueLayer.Payments.Result`.
 See below for the new handling logic.

       case .failure(let error):
         // Handle error.
 See below for the new handling logic.